-Awards under the 2017-2020 cycle are also based on a three-pronged formula consisting of (1) the value of Kaplan's cumulative operating income for 2017-2020, excluding amortization of intangibles, Kaplan stock compensation and restructuring charges (up to 30% of a \$200 per-unit maximum); plus (2) the value of a Performance Unit under the GMG valuation as set forth below (up to 30% of a \$200 per-unit maximum); plus (3) an amount based on cumulative operating income, excluding amortization of intangibles, during the four-year period for SocialCode, Slate, Panoply, Foreign Policy, Graham Healthcare Group, Group Dekko, Forney Corporation, Joyce/Dayton Corporation and Hoover Treated Wood Products (up to 40% of a \$200 per-unit maximum).
+Awards under the 2017-2020 cycle were based on a three-pronged formula consisting of (1) the value of Kaplan's cumulative operating income for 2017-2020, excluding amortization of intangibles, Kaplan stock compensation and restructuring charges (up to 30% of a \$200 per-unit maximum); plus (2) the value of a Performance Unit under the Graham Media Group valuation as set forth below (up to 30% of a \$200 per-unit maximum); plus (3) an amount based on cumulative operating income, excluding amortization of intangibles, during the four-year period for SocialCode (excluding LTIP costs), Slate, Megaphone (formerly known as Panoply), Foreign Policy, Graham Healthcare Group (including equity in earnings of affiliates), Group Dekko, Forney Corporation, Joyce/Dayton Corporation and Hoover Treated Wood Products (up to 40% of a \$200 per-unit maximum).
 In September 2017, the Committee approved an amendment to the 2017-2020 Corporate Performance Unit Plan to include cumulative operating income goals for Hoover Treated Wood Products (acquired by the Company in the second quarter of 2017) and to include two new GMG stations, WSLS and WCWJ (acquired by Graham Media Group in the first quarter of 2017).